Ceylon 1.3.3 is a significant minor release of

 - a plugin for the

-- two full-featured integrated development environments: for Eclipse and IntelliJ IDEA.
+- two full-featured integrated development environments: for Eclipse and IntelliJ IDEA, and

 Ceylon is a highly understandable object-oriented language with static typing.
 The language features: